Eneloop: Eneloop Pro

-3rd generation

 In October 2015, Panasonic remodeled Eneloop Pro (BK-3HCD/BK-4HCD).
 The minimum capacity of the battery increased, by 50 mAh to 2500 mAh for AA and by 30 mAh to 930 mAh for AAA.

 Eneloop Plus

 Eneloop Plus cells have a PTC thermistor built-in that cuts the power in case of overheating.
 This makes them especially suitable for toys and devices that generate significant heat.
 Other specifications are identical to the second-generation Eneloop batteries.
 The product number is HR-3UPT (AA), and the battery was released in Japan in December 2011.
-It was later discontinued.

-Counterfeit Eneloops

-There are many counterfeit Eneloop batteries; in particular batteries sold on online auction sites are often fake.
-Ways to distinguish genuine batteries have been published.